Enneagram wing

 The Guardian

 An Enneagram Type 6 with a 5 wing combines the loyal, security-seeking nature of Type 6 with the analytical, knowledge-driven qualities of Type 5.
-These individuals are deeply thoughtful and cautious, preferring to gather information and analyze situations before taking action.

 Understanding Enneagram 6w5